ecalder6/azure-gaming/README.md

 After you are done with a gaming session, I recommend you stop (deallocate) the VM **using the Azure portal**.
 When it's stopped (deallocated), you don't have to pay for the VM.
 Below are the steps for stopping a VM in portal:
 1. Login to [Azure portal](https://portal.azure.com)
 2. On the left-hand side, click on All resources
 3. Click on the VM you've created (for automated, the VM name is CloudGaming).
-For low priority VM, click on the CloudGaming virtual machine scale set.
-4. Click on Stop on the top (deallocate for low priority).
+4. Click on Stop on the top.

 To start the VM, follow the steps above except that you click on start.